 By the time we grow past our narcissistic teens and twenties, circumstances reveal the logic and wisdom our parents attempted to pass down to us, and the idea that some of it applies in some circumstances.
 (Some will never admit this.
 Some remain stuck in a peak of rebellion.)
 Their advice did not apply in all circumstances, of course, but it did in so many that we decided to turn the bumbling fool tint on our rose colored glasses.
 Then, when we reach our forties, we begin to think that they’re idiots all over again.

 I wrote the last line to complete a joke I read.
 It’s a funny line, because there is an element of truth in it, but in my experience the truth lies somewhere in the middle.
 The truth is a hybrid of the lifelong recognition we have had of our parents’ failings combined with the points we begrudgingly give them on some matters.
 We also respect them in a manner we never did as kids, because we now have our own kids who view us as bumbling fools.
-As flawed as they were, and some of their advice and philosophies were fundamentally flawed, we have enough distance from our youth than we can now view them as fellow parents who tried to lead us down a path conducive for happiness and success in life.
+As flawed as they were, and some of their advice and philosophies were fundamentally flawed, we have enough distance from our youth that we can now view them as fellow parents who tried to lead us down a path conducive for happiness and success in life.
 At some point, we learn it’s no longer about them.
 It’s about us.

-This specific timeline may not apply to everyone, as we all go through these stages on our own time, and the word hate may be too strong to describe the animosity some adults still have for their parents, but anyone that has been through the peaks and valleys of a combustible relationship with their parents knows it can be one hell of an emotional roller coaster ride.
+This specific timeline may not apply to everyone, as we all go through these stages on our own time, and the word hate may be too strong to describe the animosity some adults still have for their parents, but anyone who has been through the peaks and valleys of a combustible relationship with their parents knows it can be one hell of an emotional roller coaster ride.

 Theory formed the foundation of much of my uninformed rebellion, and real-world circumstances revealed to me that some of the archaic and antiquated advice my dad offered me had some merit.
 These circumstances, as I said, included having my own child and my own attempts to protect the sanctity of his childhood, in the same manner my dad attempted to protect mine.
 As evidence of this, I once thought my dad committed some errors in raising me by sheltering me too much, until some know-it-all said that means my dad did his job.
 “How so?”
 I asked.
 I was all ready to launch into a self-righteous screed about how he knew nothing about my childhood, until he said, “By allowing your childhood to last as long as possible.”